garagehive/garagehive.github.io/docs/garagehive-checklist-how-to-create.md

 ![](media/garagehive-checklists-setup-questions.png)

-In order to complete your setup, you need to link your **Question Group** to your **Questionnaire Templates**, do to this go to the **Questionnaire Templates** menu, selected the **Questionnaire Template** and press "Linked Question Groups" in the action bar.
+In order to complete your setup, you need to link your **Question Group** to your **Questionnaire Templates**. do to this, go to the **Questionnaire Templates** menu and select the **Questionnaire Template** and press "Linked Question Groups" in the action bar.

 ![](media/garagehive-checklists-questionnaire-templates-linked-groups.png)

 Select the Questionnaire Template Code, then select a Question Group Code.
-Finally add a Sorting No. to determine the order in which the Question Groups appear on the checklist.
+Finally, add a Sorting No. to determine the order in which the Question Groups appear on the checklist.

 ![](media/garagehive-checklists-questionary-template-question-groups.png)

 Once you have done this, your checklist is ready to preview.
-Simply create a new checklist from the menu and select the new checklist you have created to preview it.
+Simply create a Vehicle Inspection from the checklist menu and select the new checklist you have created to preview it.

 # See Also
 [How to perform a Vehicle Inspection](https://docs.garagehive.co.uk/docs/garagehive-technicians-vehicle-inspections.html "How to perform a Vehicle Inspection")